-The Swiss Federal Council Ordinance Against Excessive Compensation at Public Companies, or the Ordinance, among other things, (a) requires a binding shareholder "say on pay" vote with respect to the compensation of members of our executive management and board of directors, (b) generally prohibits the making of severance, advance, transaction premiums and similar payments to members of our executive management and board of directors and (c) requires companies to specify various compensation-related matters in their articles of association, thus requiring them to be approved by a shareholders' vote.
+Swiss corporate law, among other things, (a) requires a binding shareholder "say on pay" vote with respect to the compensation of members of our executive management and board of directors, (b) generally prohibits the making of severance, advance, transaction premiums and similar payments to members of our executive management and board of directors and (c) requires companies to specify various compensation-related matters in their articles of association, thus requiring them to be approved by a shareholders' vote.
 At our annual general meetings, our shareholders are required to approve the maximum aggregate compensation of our board of directors and our executive management team.
-The Ordinance further provides for criminal penalties against directors and members of executive management in case of non-compliance with certain of its requirements.
-The Ordinance may negatively affect our ability to attract and retain executive management and members of our board of directors.
+Swiss law further provides for criminal penalties against directors and members of executive management in case of non-compliance with certain of the requirements regarding compensation.
+Such provisions may negatively affect our ability to attract and retain executive management and members of our board of directors.